ddmitov/perl-executing-browser-qtwebengine/doc/perl-scripts-api.md

   };
   ```

-A JavaScript settings object for a Perl script run by PEB may also have the following additional properties:
+A JavaScript configuration object for a Perl script run by PEB may also have the following additional properties:

 * **perlInterpreter**
   ``String`` for the relative path of a relocatable Perl interpreter used by PEB